Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Conclusion

 \section{Conclusion}

 We have proposed a sparse kernel-based DMD algorithm which we formulated within a Bayesian framework that treats the embedded Perron--Frobenius operator \citep{klus2020eigendecompositions} as a random variable.
-The method extends EDMD by incorporating hyperparameter optimization, sparse dictionary learning, and enables propagating uncertainties in the eigenfunctions of the flow map.
+By unifying operator learning with the mature field of Gaussian process regression the method extends EDMD by incorporating hyperparameter optimization, sparse dictionary learning, enables propagating uncertainties in the eigenfunctions of the flow map, and provides a criteria for reprojections.

-The primary insight we have gained is that kernel transfer operators could benefit from a heteroskedastic observation model; one that is closely intertwined with a consistent notion of an operator-valued RKHS.
-However, we have another reason to modify our model with a more complex noise model; thus far, we have focused on compensating for measurement noise on the target variables.
+The primary insight we have gained from the ablation studies is that kernel transfer operators could benefit from a non-Gaussian and a heteroskedastic observation model; one that is closely intertwined with a Bayesian consistent notion of an operator-valued RKHS.
+However, we have another reason to modify our model with a more complex noise model; thus far, we have only focused on compensating for measurement noise on the target variables.
 Yet, DMD is known to be susceptible to adverse effects arising from noise on the inputs \citep{dawson2016characterizing, pan2021sparsity, duke2012error, bagheri2014effects}.
 Incidentally, one approach to dealing with input-noise is a heteroskedastic GP model \citep{lazaro2011variational, mchutchon2011gaussian, 10.5555/3042573.3042720}.
 Alternatively, in the Koopman community, several variants of DMD have been proposed to correct for the bias induced by input-noise \citep{hemati2017biasing, jiang2022correcting, scherl2020robust, nonomura2019extended}.

 Earlier we posed the question of which philosophical stance is most appropriate for kernel transfer operators: a Bayesian or a frequentist perspective.
-We have argued that the Bayesian viewpoint offers ample opportunities to enrich the interpretation of a DMD models.
-At the same time, we have also demonstrated that diverse perspectives can be especially valuable, as uncovering the reasons for discrepancies between the two paradigms may lead to the insights that solve the problem.
+We have argued that the Bayesian viewpoint offers ample opportunities to enrich the interpretation of DMD models.
+At the same time, we have also demonstrated that diverse perspectives can be especially valuable, as uncovering the reasons for discrepancies between the two paradigms led to the insights that solved the problem.
 Thus, rather than exclusively favoring one approach above the other, we advocate for employing Bayesian and frequentist methods in tandem whenever possible.

 \funding{This work has been supported by the Ministry of Culture and Science of North Rhine-Westphalia (MKW NRW) within the project SAIL under the grant no. NW21-059D.}

 \begin{appendices}